11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Azrou

 Azrou, nestled in the Middle Atlas Mountains, is renowned for its lush cedar forests and the friendly Barbary macaques that inhabit them.
-It's a gateway to Ifrane National Park, offering hiking trails, scenic vistas, and opportunities for birdwatching.
-The town itself boasts a vibrant souk showcasing Berber crafts and culture.
+It serves as a gateway to Ifrane National Park, offering hiking trails, scenic vistas, and opportunities for birdwatching.
+The town itself features a vibrant souk showcasing Berber crafts and culture.
 Rich in natural beauty and cultural heritage, Azrou is a haven for outdoor enthusiasts and those seeking an authentic Moroccan experience.

 45 minutes Admission ticket free